sjmiller8182/sjmiller8182.github.io/_posts/2020-04-15-blog-post-3.md

 ```

-Note: 'list\_like' or 'array\_like' are colloquialisms used in the pydata stack to describe an object that 'looks' like a list or an array.
+Note: 'list\_like' or 'array\_like' are colloquialisms used in the PyData stack to describe an object that 'looks' like a list or an array.

 ## References

+* \[1\] NumPy Developers, "NumPy v1.18", https://numpy.org/doc/stable/
-* \[1\] Jake VanderPlas, "Understanding Data Types in Python", https://jakevdp.github.io/PythonDataScienceHandbook/02.01-understanding-data-types.html
+* \[2\] Jake VanderPlas, "Understanding Data Types in Python", https://jakevdp.github.io/PythonDataScienceHandbook/02.01-understanding-data-types.html